UoS-Secure-Data-Services/sds-docs/docs/Ronin/object-storage.md

     At the top is the Server URL, we'll be adding this server url onto any command we issue to S3, we do this via the `--endpoint-url` flag.
 If it is forgotten you'll probably end up with an "Access Denied" style error.
-At the bottom is the Path to our S3 bucket, we'll be appending this to `s3:\\` in our commands as a way to point to the bucket.
+At the bottom is the Path to our S3 bucket (This is also the full bucket name), we'll be appending this to `s3:\\` in our commands as a way to point to the bucket.

     An example command to upload the `data.txt` file from my current working directory to an S3 bucket would look like this: